July 12, 2001

 These data are a product of the BLS Industry Productivity program.
 Multifactor productivity reflects influences such as changes in technology, economies of scale, changes in capacity utilization, improvements in labor and management skill, and changes in organizational efficiency.
 Additional information is available in "Multifactor productivity trends in manufacturing industries, 1987-96," by Ziaul Z. Ahmed and Patricia S. Wilder, Monthly Labor Review, June 2001.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Mixed multifactor productivity progress in biggest manufacturing industries on the Internet at http://www.bls.gov/opub/ted/2001/july/wk2/art04.htm (visited March 08, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Mixed multifactor productivity progress in biggest manufacturing industries at https://www.bls.gov/opub/ted/2001/july/wk2/art04.htm (visited August 03, 2021).